-"I had seen a couple videos of people talking about unpopular opinions they had about different things," Huck told TODAY Parents.
+"I had seen a couple videos of people talking about unpopular opinions they had about different things," Huck tells TODAY.com.
 "It was a trend, and this is something that I feel very strongly about."

 In the video, captioned "this should be fun," Huck is sitting in a vehicle; the words "unpopular parenting opinions" are on the screen.
 Her unpopular parenting moves follow: "As long as school and chores are done, I don't limit screen time" and "if they don't eat what I make, they don't eat."